bcrowell/dorcas/README.md

 `dorcas clean` ... removes any scratch files left behind in /tmp and ~/.dorcas

+`dorcas view foo.set reports` ... write a visual report on the pattern set foo.set to report/foo.svg; also works with a set in directory form

 ## Dependencies:

 debian packages: ruby python3 r-cran-minpack.lm unicode libgd-perl ruby-zip python3-numpy python3-pil